-(a) Consulting During Periods of Part-time Institute Employment thirty-nine (39) represents the average number of academic weeks per year.
+(a) Consulting During Periods of Part-time Institute Employment The thirty-nine (39) day limit should be prorated for those members of the General Faculty holding part-time appointments, using the following formula: [39 X F], where F is the fraction of full-time duty, thirty-nine (39) represents the average number of academic weeks per year.
 Thus, a faculty member holding a seventy-five (75%) appointment is permitted up to twenty-nine (29) days of consulting per academic year for the 75% time commitment to the Institute.